 Usage (Compose Module)

-This guide shows you how to use the Tolgee Android SDK Compose module in your Jetpack Compose or Compose Multiplatform application.
+This guide shows you how to use the Tolgee Android SDK Compose module in Jetpack Compose and Compose Multiplatform applications.
+For traditional Android Views usage, see Android Views Usage.

 Prerequisites

 Make sure you've completed the quickstart setup and initialized Tolgee for Compose.
-See: Compose Quickstart
+See: Installation (Compose Module)

 Basic Usage